shadiakiki1986/django-zipline-2/README.md

   - [x] tabular for printing
 - [x] rename project to django-zipline
 - [x] move files to match structure of zipline
-- [ ] new asset: works with generic view form, but not yet with bootstrap form (csrf error)
+- [x] new asset: works with generic view form and bootstrap form (was submitting form with jquery but violating csrf)
+- [ ] add inline create new order/fill/asset on index page
+  - [x] order inline
+  - [ ] fill inline
+  - [ ] asset inline?!?!?
+  - [ ] combine OrderCreate and OrderForm classes?

 - [ ] if fill entered before order, make it easy to re-attach to order timestamp
 - [ ] new asset form should check that symbol is not already defined (zipline constraint)
-- [ ] add inline create new order/fill/asset on index page
   - ~~or maybe just open the admin?~~
 - [ ] add "working" flag to original order
 - [ ] username/password